Cosmos DB: Analytical Store

 This feature, announced in May 2020, is a fully isolated column store for enabling large scale analytics against operational data in the Azure Cosmos DB, without any impact to its transactional workloads.
 This feature addresses the complexity and latency challenges that occur with the traditional ETL pipelines required to have a data repository optimized to execute Online analytical processing by automatically syncing the operational data into a separate column store suitable for large scale analytical queries to be performed in an optimized manner, resulting in improving the latency of such queries.

 Using Microsoft Azure Synapse Link for Cosmos DB, it is possible to build no-ETL Hybrid transactional/analytical processing solutions by directly linking to Azure Cosmos DB analytical store from Synapse Analytics.
 It enables to run near real-time large-scale analytics directly on the operational data.

 Real-world use cases

 Microsoft utilizes Cosmos DB in many of its own apps, including Microsoft Office, Skype, Active Directory, Xbox, and MSN.

-In building a more globally-resilient application / system, Cosmos DB combines with other Azure services, such as Azure App Services and Azure Traffic Manager.
+Cosmos DB combines with other Azure services, such as Azure App Services and Azure Traffic Manager to make a more resilient application.